Set Image Layer Properties

 Gamma

 The Gamma parameter enables non-linear brightness and contrast adjustment of the image, thereby enhancing image display details and improving the display quality of image data.
-The Gamma parameter value range is between 0 and 10 (including 0 and 10), with numerical precision to two decimal places.
+The Gamma parameter ranges from 0 to 10 (inclusive), with a numerical precision of two decimal places.

-• When the Gamma value equals 1, no Gamma correction is applied to the image.
+• When the Gamma value is 1, no Gamma correction is applied to the image.

-• When the Gamma value is greater than 1, the contrast in the dark areas of the image increases, details become more prominent, but details in bright areas may be somewhat lost, and the overall image becomes brighter.
+• When the Gamma value is greater than 1, the contrast in dark areas of the image increases, making details more prominent, but details in bright areas may be lost, and the overall image becomes brighter.

-• When the Gamma value is less than 1, the contrast in the bright areas of the image increases, details become more prominent, but details in dark areas may be somewhat lost, and the overall image becomes darker.
+• When the Gamma value is less than 1, the contrast in bright areas of the image increases, making details more prominent, but details in dark areas may be lost, and the overall image becomes darker.

 Figure: Gamma=1 Figure: Gamma=2